umdalecs/blogging-platform-api/README.md

 ## Features

-- *Mysql Storage*: The app stores posts in mysql database
+- *Postgres Storage*: The app stores posts in postgresql database
 - *Search filter*: You can easily filter posts using query params

 ## Running application